Skip to Content

 If you’ve been creating content for a long time and not getting much traffic, there may be a reason for that.
 It may lie in how your content is structured.

-If you have a library of one-off topics that don’t relate to each other, it could be hurting your chance to rank in SERPs.
+If you have a library of one-off topics, based solely on individual keywords that don’t relate to each other, it could be hurting your chance to rank in SERPs.
 The best content strategy now is to build several blog posts around a central, broad topic, called topic clusters.
+Think of topic clusters as the next generation of keywords.

-As Search Engine Journal explains, search engines have become more sophisticated and no longer rely on matching keywords.
+As Search Engine Journal explains, search engines have become more sophisticated and no longer rely on simply a relevant keyword.
 Instead, they use topic modeling to understand entities and concepts.
 They can determine what a user is searching for based on a series of search terms, both past and present.

-In response, content creators have started creating topic clusters that completely address a topic and all of its alternate and sub-topics.
-By doing so, they’re signaling to search engines that they are a quality site with a solid content structure that matches user intent.
+The more people trust you, the more Google will trust you.
+In response, content creators are building seo topic clusters that thoroughly address a topic – and all of its alternate and sub-topics.
+By doing so, they’re signaling to search engines that they are an authority site with a solid content structure that matches user search intent.

-When you create a topic cluster, you’re structuring your content around one central, or pillar, topic.
+When you start to build a topic cluster, you’re structuring your content around one central, or pillar, topic.
 That core topic is a competitive one that has many subtopics.
-The subtopics are covered in other, smaller pieces of content that link back to the pillar piece.
+The subtopics are covered in other, smaller pieces of content that link back to the pillar post.

-The pillar piece contains a call-to-action (CTA) that drives users to your conversion goals.
+The pillar post can contain a call-to-action (CTA) that drives users to your conversion goals.

-According to data from Hubspot, by using the cluster model, their organic sessions increased 13 percent week over week, and they saw a 1500 percent increase in clicks from SERP on one keyword.
+According to data from Hubspot, by using the cluster model, its organic sessions increased 13 percent week over week, and they saw a 1500 percent increase in clicks from SERP on one keyword.

-Subtopic pages can support the pillar piece in one of five ways:
+Subtopic pages can support the pillar post in one of five ways:

 1. Content on Interrelated Topics

-The posts help each other and invite the user to dig deeper with internal links, the goal being increased engagement and extended visits.
-Supporting pieces should eventually drive the user back to the pillar piece and the CTA.
+The posts support each other and invite the user to dig deeper with internal links, the goal being increased engagement and extended visits.
+Supporting pieces should eventually point the user back to the pillar piece and the CTA.

 2. Content Targeting Related Phrases:

-While your central piece tackles the most popular or competitive phrase, your support pages target more specific phrases and phrase variants.
-Together, they form collections of interconnected key-phrase, user-intent-targeted pages.
+While your pillar piece tackles the most popular or competitive phrase, your support pages target more specific phrases and phrase variants.
+Together, they form collections of semantically linked key-phrases and user-intent-targeted pages.
+This cross linking between the support pieces and the pillar post creates topic authority for your site, and increases your search engine ranking.

 3. Content in Different Formats